The Holocaust in Turkey

 Turkish Jews

 There is a long history of Jewish presence in what is modern Turkey.
 Some of that history is more lengend than history.
 Important Biblical figures, beginning with Abraham, appear to have come from Anatolia.
 This of course was the location of Mount Arafat where the Noah's Ark found land.
-A jewish presence was noted during the Persian, Greek, Roman, and Byzantine periods.
+A Jewish presence was noted during the Persian, Greek, Roman, and Byzantine periods.
 A great deal of information is available on Jews in the Ottoman Empire.
 Ashkenazi Jews migrating to the Byzantine Empire and Ottoman Empire mixing with the original Jewish population.
 During the Ottoman era Sephardic Jewish refugees exiled from Spain came to dominate the Ottoman Jewish community.
 They were welcomed by the Ottoman Sultan and played an important role in Ottoman life.
 The tolerance of the Ottoman Empire was in sharp contrast to the persecution they experienced in Christendom.
 The Turkish Republic founded after World War I adopted secular policies and continued tolerant policies toward the countries Jews.
 This tolerant approach was in sharp contrast, however, to the Young Turks Genocide of the Armenians.

 World War II

 The Ottoman Empire joined the Central Powers and fought with Germany during World war I. As a result it was one of the great European empires that were destroyed by the War.
 Modern Turkey emerged after the War.
 Turkey remained neutral in World War II.
 Although often given little attention in World War II histories, this was of major importance in the outcome of the War.
 Germany's most significant weakness was oil.
 Turkey would have provided a significant threat to the Soviet Caucasian oil fields and would have provided an important ally to the Germans in their 1942 southern offensive.
 Turkey almost certainly could have seized the oil fields in Iraq that supplied the Royal Navy in the Mediterranean and the 8th Army in Egypt.
 Hitler was very interesting in drawing Turkey into the War.
 And as a World War I ally, there were links.
 The Germans also had a great deal to offer the Turks, especially the Pan-Turkic nationalists.
 The Wehrmacht entered the northern Caucausus (July 1942).
 This provided considerable opportunity to appeal to the Pan-Turic nationalists.
 The Germans thought they had convinced to enter the War.
 Here we are not sure, but the disaster at Stalingrad cerainly settled the issue.
 Churchill also worked hard on getting Turkey to join the Allies.
 Just before Barbarossa Turkey signed a Friendship Treaty with Germany (June 18, 1941).
 A joint statement following the signing indicated a desire for further economic cooperation.
 The Germans in particular were interested in Turkish chrominum ore.
 The Turks promised to cooperate with the Germans to close the straits to Soviet shipping.
-In the end, however, Turkey wisely remained neutral.
-Turkey remained neutral most of the War.
-Both sides made extensive diplomatic efforts to draw Turkey into the War.
+In the end, however, Turkey wisely remained neutral and remained neutral most of the War.
+Both the NAZI and allies sides made extensive diplomatic efforts to draw Turkey into the War.
 NAZI diplomats thought they had succeeded, but the Soviet victory at Stalingrad ended any possbility of Turkey joining the Axis.

 Jewish Refugees